upn3xt/chrono/journal/ISSUES.md

 ## String interpolation(corrupted memory)

 While I managed to get the llvm API to print the stuff, I just have garbage or straight up "nothing".
 This is a minor issue that when solved will be 50% progress to string interpolation.

+## Code generator refactor or remake

+The code generator needs improvement and documentation.